Defending or Responding to Allegations before the North Carolina Board of Licensed Clinical Mental Health Counselors (LPC Board)

 In the sections below, we attempt to address some of the questions you may have and explain the general process, procedures, and possible results in a complaint before the LPC Board.

-North Carolina LPC Board – Composition and Authority
+North Carolina Board of Licensed Clinical Mental Health Counselors – Composition and Authority

-As background, the North Carolina legislature created the North Carolina LPC Board to regulate the activities of persons who render counseling services to ensure the protection of the public health, safety, and welfare.
+As background, the North Carolina legislature created the North Carolina Board of Licensed Clinical Mental Health Counselors to regulate the activities of persons who render counseling services to ensure the protection of the public health, safety, and welfare.
 The Board consists of seven members that are appointed by the Governor.
 At least five members of the Board are Licensed Professional Counselors, and two are public members.

 The Board is empowered to carry out the provisions of the Licensed Professional Practicing Counselor Act (LPC Act), which include examining and passing on the qualifications of applicants, issuing licenses and license renewals, adopting ethical standards and examination materials, establishing standards for continuing professional counselor education, and conducting investigations and hearings as necessary to enforce the LPC Act.